Investment bonds are a type of investment that could be used as an alternative to life insurance.

 With a standard life insurance policy, you pay monthly premiums for your coverage over the policy’s term.
 Investment bonds, in contrast, allow you to make a single initial deposit, usually between £5,000 and £10,000, and then make no further payments (unless you want to withdraw some of the funds - more about that later).

-This lump sum is then invested across a range of funds and shares.
-Some policies allow you to pick the funds in which your money is invested while others are fully managed for you.
+This lump sum is then invested across a range of investment funds and shares.
+Some policies allow you to pick the funds in which your money is invested, while others are fully managed for you by the life insurance company.

 These investment bonds don’t expire, unlike term life insurance policies.
-When you die - whenever you die - the value of the bond at that time is paid out to your beneficiaries.
-Sometimes the payout will be higher following an accidental death.
-Additionally, with some policies, you can withdraw some or all of the money as income during your life, although a surrender penalty may exist during the first few years of the policy and there may be tax implications.
+When you die - whenever you die - the death benefit, or value of the bond at that time, is paid out to your beneficiaries.
+Sometimes the payout will be higher following an accidental death, depending on the bond gains associated with the policy.
+Additionally, with some policies, you can withdraw some or all of the money as investment income during your life, although a surrender penalty may exist during the first few years of the policy and there may be tax implications.

 What types of investment bond are there?